GCUGreyArea/rotate/README.md

 ## TODO

-1. Fix the build system for dependancies and clean it up.
+1. Fix the build system for dependencies and clean it up.
-2. Either remove docs folder or add code documentation, and find a fix for file issue.
+2. Either remove docs folder or add code documentation, and find a fix for the file issue.

 ## Brief